-On sale to the general public beginning September 15 at 12 PM EDT.
 General admission tickets available for $15.
-UNC Student discount not available for this event.
+UNC Student discount not allowed for this event.

 Praise for A Thousand Ways